 - Materials should explicitly state the interprofessional nature of the nominee’s work by enumerating the professions involved.

-- The following should be provided in the application packet consisting of eight pages or less:
+- The following should be provided in the application packet consisting of ten pages or less:

 - Description of research and scholarship in interprofessional practice and education.
 Scholarship consistent with the definition by Boyer1, such as discovery, integration, application and teaching and learning, is appropriate.